 Video of the Golden Ray | Tugs work to keep it on the Bar | Sailors are still trapped in the Hull

 Although our community has had to endure several different hardships as a result of this tragedy, I am thankful for the knowledge that our local first responders are well-trained professionals who not only made sure all souls were rescued but had the seamanship and courage to keep the Golden Ray on the sandbar, preventing further impacts on our shipping industry.
 I am thankful knowing that we have excellent harbor Captains like Jonathan Tenant and Bruce and Edwin Fendig keeping watch and ensuring safe shipping in and out of our Brunswick Harbor.

-And FINALLY, we can all be thankful that the last cut is upon us, and the final pieces of the ship’s remains are being removed this week.
+And finally, we can all be THANKFUL that the last cut has been removed.
 As we wave goodbye and say “Good riddance!”, let us also say a prayer of thanks for our local heroes of the waterways, and remember they are another reason our Golden Isles are such a great place to live.

 The first cut makes it way under the Sydney Lanier Bridge to Brunswick's East River